thomaspinckney3/cs4501/Project6.md

       start a Redis docker image such as https://hub.docker.com/_/redis/ .

      You can't use Django's caching interfaces to configure whole page caching with Redis without using additonal packages (Look into https://github.com/niwinz/django-redis if you want to set Redis as Django's caching backend).
 Instead just directly call the Redis python client to store pages and later look them up.
-Think about how and when to invalidate the cache'd content (after a certain amount of time? when the DB changes? something else?).
+Think about how and when to invalidate the cache'd content (after a certain amount of time? when the DB changes? something else?)

 - Performance testing